I'm Your Angel

 "I'm Your Angel" is a duet by Celine Dion and R. Kelly from Dion's These Are Special Times album and Kelly's R. album.
 It was released on 13 October 1998.
-The song was written and produced by R. Kelly.
-The single was very successful, reaching number one in the United States and was certified platinum by the RIAA.
+The song was written and produced Kelly himself.
+The single was very successful, reaching number one in the United States and was certified platinum by the Recording Industry Association of America (RIAA).
 The single also reached the top five in the United Kingdom and Ireland.